Policies, Rights, and Responsibilities

 • alters the essential nature of the course,

-• Should a faculty member believe that this situation may be the case, he or she should discuss the matter with the Director.
+• Should a faculty member believe that this situation may be the case, they should discuss the matter with the Office of Accessible Education.

 Williams College faculty members have the responsibility to:

-• discuss with the Director any concerns related to the accommodations or arrangements which they have been requested to implement;
+• discuss with the OAE any concerns related to the accommodations or arrangements which they have been requested to implement;

 • provide appropriate accommodations, as requested;